nicoclau/JWTWithRS256/README.md

 # JWTWithRS256
-JWTWithRS256 Will validate the JWS with correct content, in the program it will return true.
+JWTWithRS256 Will validate the JWS.
+In our example, the JWT has correct content, JWTWithRS256 will return true.